youurayy/async-mini/README.md

 	{ '0': null, '1': [ 'done 1', 'done 2' ] }
 	{ '0': null, '1': { '0': 'done 1', '1': 'done 2' } }
 	{ '0': null, '1': { one: 'done 1', two: 'done 2' } }

+Of course, the above two `.parallel()` calls should themselves be included managed by a `.series()` call, but this is omitted for the brevity of the exmaple.